ietf-tapswg/api-drafts/draft-brunstrom-taps-impl.md

     1.2.1 [192.0.2.1:80, Any, TCP]
 ~~~~~~~~~~

-Implementations that support racing protocols and protocol options should maintain a history of which protocols and protocol options successfully established, on a per-network basis.
+Implementations that support racing protocols and protocol options should maintain a history of which protocols and protocol options successfully established, on a per-network basis (see {{performance-caches}}).
 This information can influence future racing decisions to prioritize or prune branches.

 ## Branching Order-of-Operations